lubnc4261/House-Keeper/README.md

 When i am including examples for commands, you can of course change the numbers since they are just examples, same goes for Strings, ints, etc.

 Tips:
-- mention user, only if Info says different
+- Mention users for interaction, only do it different if the Info says so
-- keep multiple words form 1 argument in  " " quotes to avoid errors
+- keep multiple words form 1 argument in  " " quotes to avoid errors and skipped arguments

 Modules that are used are: